Zimbabweans tell of violence at hands of army

 Police have confirmed six deaths but a non-profit organisation based in Harare, which offers medical assistance and trauma counselling for victims of political violence, fears that the toll could be higher.

-A deaf and dumb street vendor in Harare has told Eyewitness News he’s concerned for his safety after being shot and wounded during last weeks post-election violence.
+A speech and hearing impaired street vendor in Harare has told Eyewitness News he’s concerned for his safety after being shot and wounded during last weeks post-election violence.

 With the piercing look of fear in his eyes, he’s relayed - through his sister - the frightening scenes that played out on the streets of Harare.